jscutlery/convoyr/README.md

 # How It Works

 The main building block is the plugin.
 A plugin is a simple object that lets you intercept network communications and control or transform them easily.
 Like an _HttpInterceptor_ a plugin may transform outgoing request and the response stream as well before passing it to the next plugin.
-The library comes with a built-in [plugin collection](#built-in-plugins) to provide useful behaviors for your apps and to tackle the need to rewrite redundant logic between projects.
-It's also possible to [create your own plugin](#custom-plugin) for handling custom behaviors.

 # Quick Start